The Center for the Future of Liberal Society

 1. Mead Dialogues

 Few international scholars have written about the nature, capabilities, and motivation of American foreign policy with as much insight as Professor Walter Russell Mead, whose book Special Providence serves as a classic exposition of America’s foreign policy tradition.
 At the Mead Dialogues on American Foreign Policy and World Affairs, Professor Mead brings his unique perspective to bear in informal and informative public discussions with important voices in American foreign policy.
+In addition to its public events, the Dialogues facilitate occasional off the record conversations between American policymakers and officials of both parties and foreign officials.

 In the past, Professor Mead has interviewed leading legislators like Senators John McCain, Cory Gardner, and Chris Coons, as well as Director of National Intelligence Dan Coats.
 Topics typically include national security, economics, international affairs, and civil society—anything significant to the pursuit of America’s national interests.